cerc-io/eth-statediff-service/README.md

 ### Stats

-The binary includes a `stats` command which reports stats for the offline or remote levelDB.
+The binary includes a `stats` command which reports stats for the offline DB.

-At this time, the only stat supported is to return the latest/highest block height and hash found the levelDB, this is useful for determining what the upper limit is for a standalone statediffing process on a given levelDB.
+At this time, the only stat supported is to return the latest/highest block height and hash found in the EthDB.
+This is useful for determining what the upper limit is for a standalone statediffing process using a given EthDB.

 `./eth-statediff-service stats --config={path to toml config file}`